KaitlynZhuang/csc-workforce-accelerator/README.md

 # Project Context

-This system was built for the **Center for Sustainable Communities** as part of a client-facing software engineering project.
+This system was built for the **Center of Sustainable Communities** as part of a client-facing software engineering project.

 The objective was to build a scalable digital platform that supports workforce development programs and improves data-driven decision making.